itsmecevi/ai_ml_ds/README.md

 ### Week 1-2: Introduction to AI, ML, DS

 **Overview of AI**
-- Definition and Types of AI: Based on Capability, Functionality, and Techniques (Prompt ChatGPT)
+- Definition and Types of AI: Based on Capability, Functionality, and Techniques
-- Real-world Applications of AI (Prompt ChatGPT)
+- Real-world Applications of AI

 **Overview of ML**
 - Definition and Types of ML: Supervised, Unsupervised, and Reinforcement Learning (B1: 1-33)
-- Real-world Applications of ML (Prompt ChatGPT)
+- Real-world Applications of ML

 **Overview of DS**
-- Key Components of Data Science (Prompt ChatGPT)
+- Key Components of Data Science
-- Key Concepts in Data Science (Prompt ChatGPT)
+- Key Concepts in Data Science
-- The Data Science Process (Prompt ChatGPT)
+- The Data Science Process
-- Tools and Technologies (Prompt ChatGPT)
+- Tools and Technologies

 **Python**
 - "Think Python" by Allen Downey (B5)